Guild of One-Name Studies

 The preliminary focus has been to collect records from England, Ireland and Australia, and continued data collection will cover other geographic regions.

-My earliest known direct ancestor is John Vize (c1776 - 1823) a brewer in Rotherhithe, Surrey.
-All the descendants of this line have consistently used the "vize" spelling and descendants with the Vize name are now found in Australia, South Africa (1), Canada (1), Thailand (2) and the USA (2).
-There are no known descendants with the Vize name remaining in England.
+My earliest known direct ancestor is John Vize (c1680 - 1733) who lived in Lambourn, Berkshire.
+All the descendants of this line have consistently used the "Vize" spelling and descendants with the Vize name are now found in Australia, South Africa, Canada, Thailand, the USA and possibly elsewhere.

 The variants currently covered are VIZE, VISE, VYSE and VYZE